zhullyb/monyhar/monyhar/docs/windows_build_instructions.md

 ### Visual Studio

-Chromium requires Visual Studio 2017 (>=15.7.2) to build, but VS2019 (>=16.0.0)
+Monyhar requires Visual Studio 2017 (>=15.7.2) to build, but VS2019 (>=16.0.0)
 is preferred.
-Visual Studio can also be used to debug Chromium, and VS2019 is preferred for this as it handles Chromium's large debug information much better.
+Visual Studio can also be used to debug Monyhar, and VS2019 is preferred for this as it handles Monyhar's large debug information much better.
 The clang-cl compiler is used but Visual Studio's header files, libraries, and some tools are required.
 Visual Studio Community Edition should work if its license is appropriate for you.
 You must install the "Desktop development with